-Avoid Monday mornings and Friday evenings in general; people are usually distracted by other plans during this period of time.
-You can explore eight more recommendations from CIENCE on how to reduce no-show appointment rates.
+Avoid Monday mornings and Friday evenings in general; people are usually distracted by other plans during this time.

 This will be used to craft a personalized message that will speak directly to a decision-maker or decision-influencer.
-It will show prospects that, above all, they are talking to an actual human who took the time to get to know them.
+It will show prospects that they are talking to an actual human who took the time to get to know them.

 Also, never forget to circle back to prospects when they seem interested but use the “it’s not the right time” objection.
 Here's how our SDR scored a victory:

-Lead generation, lead qualification, lead research, targeting, and appointment setting are all among the sales specializations that take a lot of time to master.
+Lead generation, lead qualification, lead research, targeting, and appointment setting are all among the sales specializations that take time to master.

 Though we’ve discussed the many fine points of what B2B appointment setters do, how appointment setting works, ways to ask for appointments, and even shared the tricks that have made us successful, it's still not the same as doing it professionally for years.

-So, if you need some experienced pros to work on appointment setting for your business, you know where to find us.
+CIENCE has positioned itself as one of the top B2B appointment setting providers in the industry.
+So, if you need some experienced pros to work on outbound strategies for your business, you know where to find us.